Yangzhedi/pythonSpider/README.md

 # pythonSpider
-some python spiders with BeautifulSoup & requests
+some python spiders with BeautifulSoup & requests or scrapy

 ##by-bs4